katsup07/messaging-app/README.md

 The frontend leverages React, TypeScript, Jotai for state management, and Vite for fast development, delivering a modern, responsive UI with light/dark theme support.
 The backend follows a layered structure (routes → controllers → services → repositories) and includes custom logging and middleware for validation, authentication, and error handling, with MongoDB for data storage

 The frontend and backend are deployed separately (Vercel / Railway), and the project supports both local and Docker-based containerized development environments.
+The app is live [here](https://messaging-app-client-ebon.vercel.app/)

 ## 🚀 Installation and Development